DEMI PIPELINE PUBLISHING INTERFACE V5 REAL.

 If this settles the architecture for you, the three decisions from last time still stand open (KV setup — which Q2 now answers, fiat provider, certificate replacing the separate downloads), plus one new one from today: Model B central Registry with publisher field — agreed?
 Once you confirm, the next session's work is concrete: updated Worker with KV, registration endpoint, index.json, certificate regeneration, and the two-hash scheme in V3 first.

-By Skydle/ Claude- Fable 5 High.
+By Skydle/ Claude- Fable 5 High- Technically ready for using in both rails.

 Sydney Australia